kghose/groho/src/Readme.md

 ## How much and what data to store

+### Sampling rate

-For the bare display (and also for any print (vector) version we may develop) the downsampled version (especially with a flush linked to display tick) is sufficient - looks smooth and has the necessary detail.
+For the bare display (and also for any print (vector) version we may develop) the downsampled position (especially with a flush linked to display tick) is sufficient - looks smooth and has the necessary detail.

 For the debugging display I envision, where you can, in a script, mark out ships/objects for monitoring we'll need the whole state of the object.
-This can be grabbed on a frame by frame basis, updating when the display asks for it.
+One solution would be to to grab this state on a frame-by-frame basis, storing a state when the display asks for it.

+I envision letting users scroll along the time axis to see the state of the simulation.
+Positions can be interpolated but what about other aspects of state?

+A better solution is to add multiple tracks to the downsampler for each state variable we are interested in and store the each state in it's own buffer.

+In this implementation we have a buffer for position (the original implementation) and then a buffer for vel, attitude, fuel and acceleration.

+The question is, do we store state only for the annotations we want, or do we store all state in this donwsampled manner and then interpolate as needed?
+It's more convenient - especially for long simulations - to just store all the state so that we can add annotations and display them without having to re-simulate.

+If this turns out to be an issue with memory and time, we can revisit.

+### Re-framing data

-What happens for time scrolling, when I allow the user to interactively scroll along the time axis?
-What happens to re-framing, when I allow the user to re-frame the simulation to a particular body (different bodies have samples taken at different times)?
+I allow the user to re-frame the simulation to a particular body.
+Different bodies have samples taken at different times.
+Linear interpolation is probably sufficient for this - we have to figure out if there is anything to add to the fractal downsampler for this use case.
+Re-framing will necessarily be inaccurate - we have to see how this looks like visually.
+We have to see what this means for annotations.

+### The decision

 For these considerations, and in the spirit of don't knock it till you try it:

-a) I'll store the full state of each body in the buffer
-b) develop interpolation functions that interpolate state.
+The full state of all object are stored whenever any aspect of state changes fast/non-linearly (fractal downsampler) or when a sufficient period of time has passed since the last sample.

 If it looks like storing the whole state adds a lot of speed and memory burden we can think about alterative strategies.

+### YAGNI

+The YAGNI principle is hard at work in this particular aspect of the code because its such a core part.
+I'm working hard to resist adding more features than I currently need.
+My main worry is how much rewriting I'll have to do once I need a new feature.
+This is teaching me to get better at modularizing my code and resist the urge to prematurely optimize.
+However, I do spend time thinking ahead to the kind of things I might like to add, and use that to plan modularization.

 ## Simulation restarts and checkpoints